Hiroreco/enreco-archive/recap-data/chapter2/day8/nodes/bijou-c2d8.md

 It wasn’t a day without some [eavesdropping](https://www.youtube.com/live/C6kmnHsopgM?si=avfoBgSKUq9BJzvQ&t=268) either.
 She had woken up on Shiori’s bed again, coming off a dream about watching Pokémon movies.
 Shiori was already up, writing someone’s commission in the center of the room.
 Bijou warped away just as she finished to avoid getting caught.

 She comes across Shiori anyway in the Library.
-They theorize what may happen at the banquet; surely nothing bad will happen, right? …Right?
+They theorize what may happen at the banquet; surely nothing bad will happen, right? ...Right?

 [Would be a shame if something happens](#embed:https://www.youtube.com/live/C6kmnHsopgM?si=AMA62ai2XxdOzql9&t=610)